eepperly/Adaptive-Randomized-Pivoting/README.md

 ## Rebuilding MEX Files

-To compile from source in MATLAB, run the following commands:
+To run this code, the following C++ files need to be compiled in MATLAB:

 ```matlab
 cd code